-Types of products used
+Types of products consumed

 - Traditional cigarettes remain the most commonly used form of tobacco for 15 to 25-year-olds.
 However, water pipe use also represents a not insignificant proportion of tobacco use among young people.